 Every food lover's delight—Sindhi Biryani is a gift from Sindh province, which has now moved to Pakistan.
 This cuisine includes a generous amount of chopped green chillies, mint and coriander leaves paste, roasted spices, onions, nuts, and dried fruits, making it very savoury!
 It is further cooked in yoghurt, making it more aromatic and flavoury.
 Like in the Kolkata Biryani, potatoes are added to this recipe with additional plums to create a good measure for a larger crowd.

-Kozhikode, Thalassery, and Malappuram from Kerala are known for their special biryani.
-The particular taste is added in this biryani by a variety of rice produced and found locally Khyma rice.
+Kozhikode, Thalassery, and Malappuram from Kerala are known for their special biryanis of India.
+The particular taste is added to this biryani by a variety of rice produced and found locally in Khyma rice.
 The flavour is further enhanced by using spices, cashew nuts, and raisins.
 Furthermore, this biryani has an altogether different cooking style where the meat gravy is cooked in a separate unit from the rice.
 The meat and rice are mixed at the time of serving.

 Soul-filling-food from Maharashtra—Bombay Biryani

-Bombay biryanis have the right amount of sweetness, spiciness, and tanginess to them.
+Bombay Biryani is one of the biryanis of India that have the right amount of sweetness, spiciness, and tanginess to them.
 It is cooked in dum style, with a rich mix of spices and fried potatoes.
 Basmati rice is usually used to create this biryani, with a layering process where each layer is topped with kewra water for an aromatic experience.

-Other exciting types of biryani in India includes exotic Vegan Biryani and Truffle Mushroom biryani.
+Other exciting types of biryanis of India include exotic Vegan Biryani and Truffle Mushroom biryani.

 Yes, we are not kidding.
 Charcoal Eats, a popular name in the world of biryanis serves Vegan biryani made with plant-based koftas that taste equally heavenly as any meat.
 You would not believe it until you try it!
 Another exotic biryani that you find here is the Truffle Mushroom Biryani.
 Truffle Mushroom is one of the most expensive and rare cooking ingredients from France and Italy.
 Charcoal Eats serves this delectable fusion biryani marrying the Indian flavours with the French, making it one of the hottest biryanis in town.